NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

 	* The *node* cannot have any node connected to it (such as a BackDrop or an Output)
 	* This Effect or the given *node* is a child of another node (for trackers only)
 	* Connecting *node* would create a cycle in the graph implying that it would create infinite recursions
-	* The pixel aspect ratio of *node* is different than one of the already existing input of this Effect and this Effect cannot handle different input pixel aspect ratios
-	* The frame rate of *node* is different than one of the already existing input

 .. method:: NatronEngine.Effect.connectInput(inputNumber, input)